profazhar001/CSC211H_SP23_GroupProjects/Submissions/Instructions.md

 Also, generally speaking, the more people that have full access to a repo, the more likely it is that somebody will make a mistake using git that could cause problems for the whole team.

+But as you can imagine, having to review every additional commit will slow things down.
+Balancing development speed and safety is one of the many challenges real developers face every day.

 ## Working